Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 To combat the economic hardships associated with getting hit by an uninsured motorist, some states require drivers to purchase uninsured or underinsured motorist coverage.
 This type of policy will help cover damages to you and your property that an at-fault, uninsured driver cannot pay for.

 For example, in the state of Virginia, you can pay an uninsured motorist fee and forgo car insurance coverage.
-In California, you can take out a bond for $35,000 to use as a replacement for an auto insurance policy.
+There are several proof of financial responsibility in California, you can take out a bond for $35,000 to use as a replacement for an auto insurance policy.

 However, watch the following video from eHowFinance to learn why it is easier to just purchase a basic auto insurance policy than it is to take out a bond, even if you live in California.